and Manufacturing in Sync

-What makes the Vincennes Vincennes University different and a fit for industrial shops looking to expand their workforce is, Vincennes is equipped like a production shop, with 19 Haas machines on its main campus and 13 more on its Lebanon campus, along with Mastercam software, an array of fixed gantry CMMs, portable CMMs and Verisurf Software.
+What makes Vincennes University different and a fit for industrial shops looking to expand their workforce is, Vincennes is equipped like a production shop with 19 Haas machines on its main campus and 13 more on its Lebanon campus.
+Along with Mastercam software, there is an array of fixed gantry CMMs, portable CMMs and Verisurf Software.
 Vincennes is capable of addressing all aspects of manufacturing engineering, CNC machining, automated quality inspection and reporting, and industrial maintenance.

 “We are able to tweak our program curriculum if we know the job description of the student or the specific needs of the employer.
 This type of partnership best fills the needs of the student and the employer,” said Wes Shelton, Director of Metrology at the Vincennes, Lebanon, IN facility.

 Such is the case with Flying S, a full-service manufacturing facility ready to deliver on just about any rapid prototype or manufacturing project you could dream.
 Flying S fabricates a variety of aerospace parts from aircraft wings made of carbon fiber to intricate molds and complex machined parts.
 To ensure quality and efficiency they are equipped to complete an entire project from engineering, machining, carbon fiber layup, assembly, and testing to a painted product – all in their facility.

 Vincennes University and Flying S both approached the need for workforce development independently but came together somewhat serendipitously to form a synchronized and highly effective relationship.
 One that drives curriculum and process development, in addition to turning out skilled workers.